matwilso/matwilso.github.io/_posts/learned-sims.md

 **Differentiability.** Currently, the environment is a giant `stop_gradient` in the middle of your reinforcement learning computational graph.
 Every other part of the system is learned and differentiable.
-If you can patch this `stop_gradient`, it seems there is great opportunity for cleaner and more free design decisions.
+If you can patch this `stop_gradient`, it seems there is great opportunity for cleaner designs.
 It may enable more straightforward application of ideas from generative modeling.
 (Technically this is available today in certain differentiable simulators being developed, but those are external software (not in your PyTorch graph), and they are ceiling-ed by human engineering.)